Gut health and digestive issues

 Bloodwork may help guide the conversation around iron, B12, folate, vitamin D, thyroid patterns, inflammation markers or other areas your GP has already reviewed.
 You can also view nutrition services if you want support with a broader health picture.

-Gut microbiome, SIBO, stool or food reaction testing may be discussed if it fits your symptoms and could provide context for decision-making.
-Testing is not treated as a shortcut, and it is not recommended just for the sake of ordering more data.
+Gut microbiome, SIBO, stool or allergy testing may be discussed if it fits your symptoms and could provide context for decision-making.
 You can compare functional testing options if you are exploring what is available.

 - Bloating timing and meal size